 A Story of How Leadership Skills Can Be Developed

-The senior leadership team were concerned that if they let go of the control, the business results would surely suffer, after all, that is how they had always achieved great results – this way had always worked!
+The senior leadership team was concerned that if they let go of the control, the business results would surely suffer.
+After all, that is how they had always achieved great results – this way had always worked!

-A series of one to one conversations unearthed some examples of blame and fear and it was evident that the safety net of control was designed to reduce the blame and fear when things went wrong.
+A series of one on one coaching conversations unearthed some examples of blame and fear, and it was evident that the safety net of control was designed to reduce the blame and fear when things went wrong.